Manitary/WotLK-LogParser/README.md

 Parse and view combat logs of World of Warcraft WotLK

+### 0.1.2
+New:
+* Added setup for target selection (currently inactive, will only query 'all targets'), with a button to return to global selection
+* Added a meter selection
+* Added Damage Taken meter
+* Improved source/target list handling

 ### 0.1.1
 New:
 * When on the global damage meter, clicking on a row will open the damage breakdown of the selected character/pet